 Now that you understand brewed cacao, it's time to explore how it differs from coffee.

-Below, I’ll compare the two beverages regarding taste, caffeine content, preparation method, flexibility, and price.
+Below, I'll compare the two beverages in terms of taste, caffeine content, preparation method, flexibility, and price.

 Beans

-An essential difference between brewed cacao and coffee is the beans used to make the beverage.
+A key difference between brewed cacao and coffee is the type of beans used to make the beverage.

-Cacao beans usually are larger than coffee beans and have slightly bumpy surfaces, while coffee beans have smoother surfaces, with an indentation running through the center of the bean.
+Cacao beans are typically larger than coffee beans and have slightly bumpy surfaces, whereas coffee beans have smoother surfaces, with an indentation running through the center of each bean.

 To make brewed cacao, cacao beans are roasted and ground.
-Making coffee also involves using ground coffee beans, which come from the coffee tree, an entirely different plant from the cacao tree.
+Making coffee also involves using ground coffee beans, which come from the coffee tree, a distinct plant species from the cacao tree.

 Coffee beans also come in four main varieties, including:

-- Arabica: As the most popular and widely-sold coffee bean, the Arabica variety can be smooth, bitter, earthy, and fruity in taste.
+- Arabica.
+As the most popular and widely sold coffee bean, the Arabica variety can exhibit a range of tastes, from smooth to bitter, earthy, and fruity.

-- Liberica: The rarest coffee bean type is the liberica bean, which has an irregular shape and a smoky yet fruity taste profile.
+- Liberica.
+The rarest type of coffee bean is the Liberica bean, characterized by its irregular shape and a smoky yet fruity taste profile.

-- Excelsa: Although excelsa beans are part of the liberica family, their taste differs greatly.
-Brewed excelsa beans yield a tarty, floral, and woody taste.
+- Excelsa.
+Although excelsa beans are part of the liberica family, their taste differs greatly.
+Brewed from excelsa beans, this yields a tart, floral, and woody taste.

 Taste

-Brewed cacao has a similar flavor profile to dark chocolate, and the bitterness of the cocoa bean is offset by the vague, sweeter overtones, giving it a balanced taste.
+Brewed cacao has a similar flavor profile to dark chocolate, and the bitterness of the cocoa bean is offset by subtle, sweeter overtones, resulting in a balanced taste.

-There are many different kinds of coffee beans with different flavor profiles, but, generally speaking, coffee tastes bitter and slightly sour with vague floral, nutty, and cocoa notes.
+There are many different kinds of coffee beans with distinct flavor profiles, but generally speaking, coffee tastes bitter and slightly sour, with subtle floral, nutty, and cocoa notes.

-Tip: If you want to try some of the most special coffee beans, you can learn more about Geisha coffee here or check out its brewing guide here.
+Tip: If you're interested in trying some of the most special coffee beans, you can learn more about Geisha coffee here or check out its brewing guide here.

 Instead, it contains theobromine, a natural and gentle stimulating substance.